Aj163/Automated-Lab-Program-Evaluator/README.md

  #### Prerequisite environment setup.

-  * The MySQL server must be preinstalled on the server side.
+  * The MySQL server must be preinstalled on the server side.<br/>
     ```$ sudo apt-get install mysql-server-5.7```
-  * The MySQL server must be set-up to contain the following databases,
+  * The MySQL server must be set-up to contain the following databases,<br/>
     ```$ mysql -h 127.0.0.1 -P 3306 -u root -p```
-    1. LOGIN
+    1. LOGIN<br/>
         ```create database LOGIN;```
-    2. TEACHER
+    2. TEACHER<br/>
         ```create database TEACHER;```
-    3. STUDENT
+    3. STUDENT<br/>
         ```create database STUDENT;```
-  * The "LOGIN" database must have the following tables with their Descriptions to match that shown on the image,
+  * The "LOGIN" database must have the following tables with their Descriptions to match that shown on the image,<br />
     ```$ use LOGIN;```
     1. ADMIN<br />
-        ```
+        ```MySQL
         create table ADMIN(
             ID int not null auto_increment,
             username longtext,